dcasbeer/my-academic-website/readme_generateRefs.md

 # How to generate references

+We will use the [academic python package](https://pypi.org/project/academic/) to import references from zotero.

+To install academic, [follow the instructions on the website](https://pypi.org/project/academic/).
+Make sure that `go` and `hugo` are installed correct and can be called from a command line.
+(See [readme_SetupHugo.md](readme_SetupHugo.md) for setting up these prerequisites.)

 I am still working on a streamlined process to keep 3 things up-to-date: Zotero, CV, and website.
 Perhaps I could look into automating the process using zotero and a bib file, but it is probably more work than I want to do.

 ## Zotero management of my publications